Hengist and Horsa—Frisian Horses from Overseas That Founded the Kentish Kingdom

 The history of Hengist and Horsa, as it is documented in those early-medieval, predominantly Anglo-Saxon texts, broadly goes as follows:

 Hengist and Horsa were warriors of noble descent but without a country.
 They were sons of Wihtgils (also Victgils or Wichtgils), son of Witta (also Vitta), son of Wecta (also Vecta or Wechta), son of Woden, son of Frealaf, son of Fredulf, son of Finn, son of Folcwald, son of Geat.
-The reason for their statelessness is not clear, but it might have had to do with the armed conflict between the Danes and the Frisians, in which the Jutes played an important role as well.
+The reason for the brothers' statelessness is not clear, but it might have had to do with the armed conflict between the Danes and the Frisians, in which the Jutes played an important role as well.
 During this conflict, the Frisian King Finn was slain.
 This happened around 420.
-In other words, a regional conflict that had an impact on the tribes living along the southern North Sea.
+In other words, it was a regional conflict that had an impact on the tribes living along the southern North Sea.

 Ġewiton him ða wīġend wīca neosian